 Prep Your Hair

 "Create a triangle from one corner of the eye to the other.
-The center should be 1 1/2 inch to 2 inches.
+The center should be one-and-a-half to two inches.
 Wrap the triangle hair around a boar bristled brush for tension, blow-dry toward the face, and let it fall naturally," says Saviano.

 Section Off Your Hair